 - Electric shock and electrocution

 - Slip and fall injuries

 - Neck and head injuries

 - Brain damage

 Contact an Experienced Rhode Island Swimming Pool Injury Lawyer

-If you or a loved one has suffered injury after a swimming pool accident, you may be entitled to compensation for your medical bills, lost wages, pain and suffering, and other losses.
-We work with experienced swimming pool lawyers who may be able to file a swimming pool accident lawsuit on your behalf.
+If you or a loved one has suffered injury after a swimming pool accident, you may be entitled to compensation for your medical bills, lost wages, and pain and suffering, among other losses.
+We work with experienced swimming pool lawyers who may be able to file a pool accident lawsuit on your behalf.
 There are no legal fees unless you receive an award or settlement.
 Contact us toll free anytime at 1-800-992-6878 or fill out a contact form online for a free (no-obligation) case evaluation.